EXCESS – Buildings Producing Energy

 Four demonstration cases provide the testbed for EXCESS: First, the Nordic climate in Finland: an 800m deep borehole with a system of pumps will use heat from different sources in the ground.
 During the transitional months, surplus heat produced by the building itself will also be used to charge the ground.
 Second, the Austrian demo case features a multi-functional façade element with integrated photovoltaic solar panels and a geo-thermal heat pump linked with an energy community smart control system and energy billing concept.
 Third, in the Belgian demo site, photovoltaic solar panels for a system of pumps using heat from sources in the ground will be added on a social housing complex, and also integrate power-to-heat flexible thermal storages in the district heating units.
 Fourth but not least, in the Spanish demonstration site, maximised electricity production from conventional photovoltaic solar panels will be consumed directly in the building and the surplus stored in a battery for daily use.

 Prospex Institute is designing the stakeholder engagement strategy for the Excess project.
 We coordinate detailed stakeholder mapping in the four case studies as well as on the European level.
 We design and support the implementation of local co-innovation workshops, engaging and integrating key stakeholders in the demonstration sites.
-With a user engagement plan to we ensure that the solutions designed in the project are fit for purpose.
-Running Advisory Boards support the overall implementation of the project.
+With the user engagement plans we can ensure that the solutions designed in the project are fit for purpose.
+We will also be running Advisory Boards which will support the overall implementation of the project.